A photographic sampling of the impressive collection at the Victoria and Albert Museum in London, England

 The V&A is partially funded via government grants.
 As is the case with so many of London’s great museums, entrance to its permanent galleries is free.
 But approximately 55% to 60% of its funding comes from special exhibits, events, membership, merchandising, and sponsorship.
 Much of that has stopped because of the pandemic, which hit after three of the museum’s most successful years.
 Visitor figures were down 85% in 2020.
 The museum did receive some emergency government support that allowed it to survive into 2021, but they estimate it will take several years to recover financially.

 The changes at the museum involve job cuts and restructuring of the curatorial departments to form more inter-disciplinary teams.
-You can read more about the restructuring in this blog post by Tristam Hunt, the museum’s director.
 The museum’s collection is not changing nor are the gallery spaces, but curators will be more stretched.
 It is expected that the visitor experience will be unchanged.
 I hope that turns out to be true because this is an impressive museum.
 If you are interested in reading more about the reaction to the restructuring, here are links to articles in the Guardian, The Art Newspaper, and on the Museums Association site.

 To give just a tiny glimpse into the type and breadth of materials in the V&A, following are a few photos from my visit.
 Keep in mind these photos represent a miniscule portion of the collection and, although they show a variety of types of pieces, they still don’t reflect the full variety of the museum’s collection.